 INVOICES

-Invoices for payments must be submitted by the Vendor to the agency requesting the services with sufficient detail to support payment.
-[AGENCY SHOULD INSERT ANY SPECIFC INVOICING REQUIREMENTS HERE, SUCH AS WHAT ALL SHOULD BE REFERENCED ON INVOICES, FREQUENCY, ETC. AT A MINIMUM, AGENCIES SHOULD INCLUDE WHERE TO SEND INVOICES OR THAT THE INVOICING ADDRESS WILL BE PROVIDED TO THE AWARDED BIDDER UPON CONTRACT FINALIZATION.]
+Invoices for payments must be submitted by the Vendor to Nebraska Game and Parks Commission, Parks Division, 2200 N 33rd Street, Lincoln, NE 68503.
 The terms and conditions included in the Vendor’s invoice shall be deemed to be solely for the convenience of the parties.
 No terms or conditions of any such invoice shall be binding upon the State, and no action by the State, including without limitation the payment of any such invoice in whole or in part, shall be construed as binding or estopping the State with respect to any such term or condition, unless the invoice term or condition has been previously agreed to by the State as an amendment to the contract.
 The State shall have forty-five (45) calendar days to pay after a valid and accurate invoice is received by the State.

 INSPECTION AND APPROVAL